 There is a cable car to the peak, but it wasn’t running, so we drove up, and enjoyed the spectacular view over the bay, while standing next to a smaller version of the Cristo Redentor statue in Rio de Janeiro.
 There was also a lovely botanical garden.
 At the parking lot, we noticed a space giving priority – not to disabled people, but to pregnant women, judging from the signs.
 Never seen that before!

 Another funny thing for a “Viking” like myself was to find an amber museum in Puerto Plata.
 According to my childhood learning, amber is golden fossilized resin from pine trees in cold climates like Scandinavia.
-But, I learned that Dominican amber is something special, and that it can be both golden and blue.
-Besides the amber museum, Puerto Plata had some nice colonial buildings, but the town was easily seen in a day.
+But, I learned that Dominican amber is different, it can be both golden and blue.
+Besides the amber museum, Puerto Plata had nice colonial buildings, but the town was easily seen in a day.

 On the road to Samará Peninsula